hats-finance/hats-contracts/docs/roles.md

 ## `HATVaultsRegistry.owner`

 - can call `setFeeSetter` set the feeSetter role
-- can call `setArbitrator` set the arbitrator role
 - can call `setWithdrawRequestParams` set time limits for withdrawal requests
 - can call `setClaimFee` set fee for submitting a vulnerability
-- can call `setChallengePeriod` to set the time during which a claim can be challenged by the arbitrator
-- can call `setChallengeTimeOutPeriod` to set the time after which a challenged claim is automatically dismissed
 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
 - can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
 - can call `setMaxBountyDelay` to set the timelock delay for setting the max bounty